Lala Kent Teases ‘Vanderpump Rules’ Season 7 Reunion On Instagram

 “We just filmed the reunion today for literally 13 and a half hours and you are in for the biggest treat ever!
 We brought that sh*t today guys,” she said.

-On social media, Kent and her co-stars shared a number of images and videos of their reunion looks and for the special taping, Kent was seen sporting a patterned dress with lace accents, including a lace sleeve.
+On social media, Kent and her co-stars shared a number of images and videos of their reunion looks, and for the special taping, Kent was seen sporting a patterned dress with lace accents, including a lace sleeve.

 Although Kent and Emmett’s relationship has been a hot topic throughout the seventh season of Vanderpump Rules, Emmett will not be making an appearance on the show’s reunion, nor will he ever be added to the cast.
 That said, Kent is expected to continue to chat about their relationship on the show and will likely feature the moments leading up to her 2020 wedding during the series’ eighth season.